 The BC Crisis Centre reports various statistics about suicide.
 While suicide deaths include people from all socioeconomic, age, gender, culture and ethnic groups, some groups experience higher rates.
-Suicide rates tend to be higher among youth, Aboriginal people and people who identify as lesbian, gay, bisexual, transgender and two-spirit.
+Suicide rates tend to be higher among youth, Aboriginal peoples and people who identify as lesbian, gay, bisexual, transgender and two-spirit.
 It is estimated that in more than 70 percent of suicides, the person was suffering from one or more unmanaged mental health issues.

-In CHA 4 the highest suicide rate in 2006-2010 is within the 85 years and older group.
+In CHA 3 the highest suicide rate in 2006-2010 is within the age group of under 24.